gobire/testgit/Readme.txt

 #now that our modifications on local directory are captured or staged by git, it is time to commit.

---> git commit -m "Add Readme.txt"	# it is important to start changes made in the commit, -m is for message followed by label in quotes
+--> git commit -m "Add Readme.txt"	# it is important to state changes made in the commit, -m is for message followed by label in quotes

 --> git log				#display information on commit and reference id for commit(s) or